-There are plenty of VPNs for Android out there but choosing one is a more complicated affair.
+There are plenty of Android apps out there but choosing the best Android VPN is harder than you might think.

-In this guide we’ve rounded up the six leading VPN apps for your mobile and tablet to help you stay secure, unblock content and more.
+In this guide, we’ve identified the seven best Android VPN apps for your mobile devices to help you stay secure, unblock website content, bypass geo-restrictions and more.

 If you’re an Android user, then you’re in good company.
-In fact, as recently as the end of 2019, according to Statcounter over 72% of all smartphone and tablet devices are running some version of Android .
+According to Statcounter, over 70% of all smartphone and tablet devices are running some version of Android .

 Below are our experts round-up of the top six choices of VPN apps for Android for all purposes.

-Simplicity is key when using an Android VPN app and ExpressVPN have certainly achieved this with their dedicated app which surpasses their Windows/Mac apps as far as we are concerned.
+Simplicity is key when using an Android VPN and ExpressVPN have certainly achieved this with their dedicated app which surpasses their Windows/Mac apps as far as we are concerned.

-Connection can be made right from the main screen of the app by simply tapping the connect button securing you with AES 256 encryption.
+A high-speed connection can be made right from the main screen of the app by simply tapping the connect button securing you with AES 256 encryption.
 The no user logs policy brings guarantee and independently verified user privacy too.

 There’s also a couple of ‘Recent Location’ options which allow you to connect to some of your favourites quickly.
 A new neat addition is the ability to customise ‘app-launch’ buttons making your five favourite apps accessible straight from within the ExpressVPN app after connection.

-The service is covered by their 30-day money back guarantee so you’ve got loads of time to test their strict no logging service in different circumstances across Wi-Fi and mobile networks.
+The service is covered by their 30-day money-back guarantee so you’ve got loads of time to test their service and you can connect up to five devices simultaneously too.